Maximum sampled conditional likelihood for informative subsampling: Introduction

 Generally speaking, the informative subsampling can be viewed as a biased sampling problem in statistics, as discussed in \cite{cox69} and \cite{qin2017biased}.
 To understand the biased sampling problem, it is useful to consider selection bias in the context of two-phases of sampling.
 In the first phase, we have a random sample of size $N$.
 In the second phase, we select a subset of the original sample with known selection probability $\pi(\x,y)$ which is a function of the observations in the first-phase sample.
 If the selection probability depends on the outcome variable $y$, it is also called outcome-dependent (two-phase) sampling.
 The two-phase sampling design is commonly used in many disciplines. \cite{kim2006} and \cite{saegusa2013} developed some theory for two-phase sampling.
 Some examples of two-phase sampling can be found in \cite{hsi85}, \cite{kal88}, \cite{wil91}, \cite{sco91}, \cite{hu96}, \cite{sco97}, \cite{hu97}, \cite{bre97}, and \cite{whi97}.
 The case-control study is a popular example of the outcome-dependent two-phase sampling.
 If the outcome is binary and the case with $y=1$ is rare, it is sensible to oversample the cases with $y=1$ in the final sample.
 Such outcome-dependent two-phase sampling is used because it is either more efficient or cost effective.
 Removing or reducing the selection bias in such sampling is a crucial part of the estimation problem.

-For logistic regressions with case-control sampling, \cite{scott1986fitting} showed that the biases for unweighted estimators only appear in the intercept estimators and they provided the expressions of the bias terms.
+For logistic regressions with case-control sampling, \cite{scott1986fitting} showed that the bias for the unweighted estimator only appears in the intercept estimator and they provided the expression of the bias term.
+For extremely imbalanced data, \cite{Wang2020RareICML} proved that with a case-control subsample, the IPW estimator and the unweighted estimator with bias correction have the same convergence rate and asymptotic distribution as the full data estimator if sufficient number of controls are selected; otherwise the latter is more efficient than the former.
 The case-control sampling probabilities depend on the responses only and do not utilize the information in the covariates.
 For binary logistic regression, \cite{fithian2014local} proposed the local case-control subsampling probabilities which depend on both the responses and the covariates.
 They showed that the bias in the regression coefficient estimator is corrected by the pilot estimator used to calculated the sampling probabilities. \cite{wang2019more} extended this bias correction idea to the optimal subsampling probabilities under the A- and L-optimality, and proved that an unweighted estimator with bias correction has a higher estimation efficiency.
-For multi-class logistic regression, \cite{Han2019} developed the local uncertainty sampling that focuses on correcting the unweighted objective function instead of correcting the bias in the final estimator.
-This approach is using the sampled data conditional likelihood and is not restricted by a specific form of the subsampling probabilities.
+For multi-class logistic regression, \cite{Han2019} developed the local uncertainty sampling (LUS) that focuses on correcting the unweighted objective function instead of correcting the bias in the resulting estimator.
+This approach is using the sampled data conditional likelihood and is not restricted by a specific form of the subsampling probabilities. \cite{WangZhangWang2021} adopted the idea and investigated optimal negative subsampling for the case of extremely imbalanced binary data.